PublicationsReviewsPresentationsMemberships

 • Cardoner Program Vocation Fellowship Creighton University, summer 2005 to spring 2006

-• Winner of the Omicron Delta Kappa Teaching for Tomorrow Award, Creighton University, February 7, 2005
+• Winner of the Omicron Delta Kappa Teaching for Tomorrow Award, Creighton University, 7 Feb.
+2005

-• Nominee for the Omicron Delta Kappa Teaching for Tomorrow Award, Creighton University, January 30, 2002
+• Nominee for the Omicron Delta Kappa Teaching for Tomorrow Award, Creighton University, 30 Jan.
+2002

 • Creighton University Office of Institutional Research & Assessment 2002 summer assessment grant for the Philosophy Dept. Assessment Committee

-• Visiting Scholar at the Department of Classics, University of California, Berkeley, January 13 to December 18, 1999
+• Visiting Scholar at the Department of Classics, University of California, Berkeley, 13 Jan. to 18 Dec.
+1999

-• Creighton University Graduate School 1998 Summer Faculty Research Fellowship: “Socrates and Stoic Heroism in Epictetus”
+• Creighton University Graduate School 1998 Summer Faculty Research Fellowship: Socrates and Stoic Heroism in Epictetus

-• Center for Hellenic Studies Summer Scholar, Washington, D.C., June 25 to August 6, 1997
+• Center for Hellenic Studies Summer Fellowship, Washington, D.C., 25 June to 6 Aug.
+1997

 • William F. Kelley, S.J.
-Outstanding Service Achievement Award for the Waste Reduction Advisory Committee of Creighton University, Sept.
-26, 1996
+Outstanding Service Achievement Award for the Waste Reduction Advisory Committee of Creighton University, 26 Sept.
+1996

 • Creighton College of Arts & Sciences 1993 Summer Faculty Development Grant: How to Write Philosophy Papers: A Manual

-• Creighton University Graduate School 1992 Summer Faculty Research Fellowship: “Epictetus Ethics of Stoic Love and Happiness as Freedom
+• Creighton University Graduate School 1992 Summer Faculty Research Fellowship: Epictetus’ Ethics of Stoic Love and Happiness as Freedom

 EDUCATION